Compressed Bayesian Tensor Regression: A Compressed Bayesian Tensor Model

-where $R$ denotes the rank of the random projection tensor, and $C'$ and $C''$ are absolute constants. \end{rem}

-The bounds given above are exponential and apply to general projection tensors even when the entries are not normally distributed.
-While they provide a Chernoff-like estimate, the bounds are not optimal in the Chernoff-Cramér sense.
-We also note that they depend on absolute constants that are not easy to compute.
+where $R$ denotes the rank of the random projection tensor, and $C'$ and $C''$ are absolute constants. \end{remark} The bounds given above are exponential and apply to general projection tensors even when the entries are not normally distributed.
+While they provide a Chernoff--like estimate, the bounds are not optimal in the Chernoff--Cramér sense.
+We note that they depend on constants that are not easy to compute.
 The bounds in this section provide a theoretical basis for the methodological developments proposed in this paper.
-We emphasize that the bounds in Figure \ref{fig: bounds_compa} are derived under general assumptions about the covariate tensor $\cal{X}$ and thus provide conservative bounds for those cases where $\cal{X}$ exhibits a more restrictive structure, such as high sparsity, or sparsity aligned with several coordinates.
-The difference in performance between tensor- and mode-wise projections, as suggested by Figure \ref{fig: bounds_compa}, has been confirmed by our numerical experiments in Section \ref{sec:numerical} and depends on the sparsity pattern in the covariate tensor.
+The bounds in Figure \ref{fig: bounds_compa} are derived under general assumptions about the covariate tensor $\mathcal{X}$ and thus are conservative for those cases where $\mathcal{X}$ exhibits a more restrictive structure, such as high sparsity, or sparsity aligned with several coordinates.
+The difference in performance between tensor- and mode-wise projections, as suggested by Figure \ref{fig: bounds_compa}, has been confirmed by the numerical experiments in Section \ref{sec:numerical} and depends on the sparsity pattern in the covariate tensor.